Ask AI

 In our definitions.py Python file, we import from assets.py, which contains the code to model our dbt models as Dagster assets.
 To return a Dagster asset for each dbt model, the code in this assets.py file needs to know what dbt models you have.
 It finds out what models you have by reading a file called a manifest.json, which is a file that dbt can generate for any dbt project and contains information about every model, seed, snapshot, test, etc. in the project.

-To retrieve the manifest.json, assets.py imports from constants.py, which defines the path to the manifest.json file:
+To retrieve the manifest.json, assets.py imports from project.py, which defines an internal representation of your dbt project.
+Then, in assets.py, the path to the manifest.json file can be accessed with dbt_project.manifest_path:

 from pathlib import Path

-# If DAGSTER_DBT_PARSE_PROJECT_ON_LOAD is set, a manifest will be created at run time.
+# If `dagster dev` is used, the dbt project will be prepared to create the manifest at run time.

 # Otherwise, we expect a manifest to be present in the project's target directory.

-Once you've got a path to a manifest.json, it's time to define your Dagster assets using it.
+Once you've got a manifest.json file, it's time to define your Dagster assets using it.
 The following code, in your project's assets.py, does this:

 from dagster import AssetExecutionContext